Our mission at NexHealth is to accelerate innovation in healthcare. We do this by connecting patients, doctors, and developers.

 - Expanding our TAM.

-- Building a great team.
+- Building and developing a great team.

 To achieve our lofty goals and propel our growth forward, each of our actions and decisions stem from seven core operating principles:

 When making decisions, think from the perspective of the customer.
 It’s easy to make decisions that make our lives simpler, but not the customer's.

 - Do the things others are not willing to do for our customers

 As a Nexer, always go after the hardest problems for our customers.
 Pursue things at the highest quality.
 Move at the fastest pace.

 Act like a founder.
 Own your roles, destinies, mistakes, behavior, and our mission.
 The buck stops with each of us - no blaming or excuses.

 - Say what’s on your mind, with positive intent